peterhj/merwyn/docs/design.md

-`hebb` is an approach to computing with numbers and math.
+Merwyn (previously `hebb`) is an approach to computing with numbers and math.
-A few sample motivating problems that should be easy to tackle with `hebb`: automatic differentiation, hardware resource constraints (e.g. memory limits), parallelism (e.g. multiple GPUs, distributed settings), and program optimization (e.g. fusion systems, other transformations).
+A few sample motivating problems that should be easy to tackle with Merwyn: automatic differentiation, hardware resource constraints (e.g. memory limits), parallelism (e.g. multiple GPUs, distributed settings), and program optimization (e.g. fusion systems, other transformations).

-`hebb` in practice consists of a few parts:
+Merwyn in practice consists of a few parts:

 * a (mostly) pure, strict, higher-order functional language
 * an embeddable virtual machine for evaluating the language
 * a standard library of "black box" data types and operations

-# the hebb language
+# the Merwyn language

 * syntactically, similar to OCaml
 * application is explicit and (currently!) uses square brackets